MarkBaker/SpyMaster/README.md

 # SpyMaster - Create "Spies" to access the protected and private properties of a class being tested
-SpyMaster is a small library, for use in testing, that allows access to verify the values of protected and private properties in a class that is being tested, without needing to modify the class using Reflection.
+SpyMaster is a small library, for use in testing, that allows access to verify the values of protected and private properties in a class that is being tested, or execution of protected or private methods, without needing to modify the class using Reflection.

 [![Build Status](https://github.com/MarkBaker/SpyMaster/workflows/main/badge.svg)](https://github.com/MarkBaker/SpyMaster/actions)
 [![License](https://img.shields.io/github/license/PHPOffice/PhpSpreadsheet)](https://packagist.org/packages/markbaker/spymaster)